simra-project/simra-visualizations-server/SETUP_UBUNTU.md

 Latest update: 13.06.2021

 This guide describes the project setup for Ubuntu 18.04.
+If you have a clean setup OS you can also try running the `util/ubuntu-setup.sh` script which should do all the steps described here automatically.

 ## Setup Instructions